datacite/schema-docs/docs/properties/overview.rst

 Throughout this document, a naming convention has been used for all properties and sub-properties as
 follows:

-- properties begin with a capital letter (e.g., `Creator`)
+- properties begin with a capital letter (e.g., ``Creator``)
-- sub-properties begin with a lower case letter (e.g., `creatorName`)
+- sub-properties begin with a lower case letter (e.g., ``creatorName``)
-- attributes begin with a lower case letter (e.g., `nameType`)
+- attributes begin with a lower case letter (e.g., ``nameType``)

-If the name is a compound of more than one word, subsequent words begin with capital letters. [#f1]_
+If the name is a compound of more than one word, subsequent words begin with capital letters (e.g., ``creatorName``, ``nameType``). [#f1]_

 Each property is numbered.
 The major properties are numbered 1-21.

-In the XML schema, properties are elements and can have sub-properties (sub-elements).
+In the XML schema, properties are represented as elements and can have sub-properties (sub-elements).
 Both properties and sub-properties can have attributes.
-Elements and attributes are indicated using numbers and letters:
+Elements, sub-elements, and attributes are indicated using numbers and letters:

 * numbers indicate *elements* and *sub-elements* (e.g., 2.
 Creator, 2.1 creatorName)
 * letters indicate *attributes* (e.g., 2.1.a nameType)